Wild Bill Hickok: In popular culture

 Hickok has remained one of the most popular and iconic figures of the American Old West, and is still frequently depicted in popular culture, including literature, film, and television.

 Paramount Pictures' Western silent film Wild Bill Hickok (released on November 18, 1923) was directed by Clifford Smith and stars William S. Hart as Hickok.
 A print of the film is maintained in the Museum of Modern Art film archive.

 The movie The Plainsman (1936), starring Gary Cooper as Hickok, features the alleged romance between Calamity Jane and him as its main plot line.
 It is a loose adaptation of Hickok's life, ending with his famous aces-and-eights card hand.
 A later film (1953) and subsequent stage musical, both titled Calamity Jane, also portray a romance between Calamity Jane and Hickok.
 In the film version, Howard Keel co-stars as Hickok to Doris Day's Calamity Jane.

 Prairie Schooners is a 1940 American Western film directed by Sam Nelson, which stars Wild Bill Elliott as Hickok.

-In 1954 an episode of Gunsmoke on CBS radio featured John Dehner as Hickok.
-Hickok was sent from Abilene to arrest Matt Dillon (William Conrad) for the murder of a man he had thrown out of Dodge earlier that month.
+In 1954, an episode of Gunsmoke on CBS radio featured John Dehner as Hickok.
+Hickok was sent from Abilene to arrest Matt Dillon (James Arness) for the murder of a man he had thrown out of Dodge earlier that month.
 In the episode Dillon and Hickok are old friends.

 The Adventures of Wild Bill Hickok was a 1950s TV series starring Guy Madison and Andy Devine.

 The White Buffalo (1977), starring Charles Bronson as Hickok, tells a tale of Hickok's hunt for a murderous white buffalo that follows him in his nightmares.

 A highly fictional film account of Hickok's later years and death, titled Wild Bill (1995), stars Jeff Bridges as Hickok and David Arquette as Jack McCall, and was written and directed by Walter Hill.